Ingenion/tvs3docs/docs/concept.rst

 Box-Level Testing
 -----------------
 When it's time to integrate the card-level DUT into its subsystem (box), card-to-card interfaces will be connected to other cards, however, you can reuse the TVS hardware to continue driving the box-to-box interfaces.
 In addition, box-level test software can continue to use libraries developed for card-level testing.
 The diagram below shows the box-level reuse concept.

+..
+TODO: Change diagram so that Box is 3D

 .. image:: ../images/concept/box-tb.png
   :align: center